 - This committee advises the Board of Directors regarding the remuneration of Directors and Executive Officers of the Company as well as the remuneration systems for management of domestic insurance companies in which the Company has direct investments. - Outside directors shall comprise a majority of Committee members and the Committee chairman, who shall be selected by the Board of Directors.
-In fiscal 2021, the Committee has 7 members made up of all 4 outside directors, Chairman & Director, Vice Chairman & Director and President. - From the perspective of making effective discussions to strengthen corporate governance at the Remuneration Committee, policy for remuneration of Directors and Executive Officers is added to the deliberation items.
-It has been clarified that the Remuneration Committee shall meet at least once a year. - In fiscal 2020, the Remuneration Committee met 4 times. - For an overview of the process of determining remuneration, see the "Disclosure Regarding Policies for Determining Amount of Remuneration and Method of Calculation," below.
+In fiscal 2022, after the Regular General Shareholders' Meeting, the Committee has 8 members made up of all 5 outside directors, Chairman & Director, Vice Chairman & Director and President. - From the perspective of making effective discussions to strengthen corporate governance at the Remuneration Committee, policy for remuneration of Directors and Executive Officers is added to the deliberation items.
+It has been clarified that the Remuneration Committee shall meet at least once a year. - In fiscal 2021, the Remuneration Committee met once. - For an overview of the process of determining remuneration, see the "Disclosure Regarding Policies for Determining Amount of Remuneration and Method of Calculation," below.